 The lawsuit was filed against Secretary of State Ken Detzner, Florida's chief elections official.
 His spokeswoman, Meredith Beatrice, said Tuesday that the agency had not yet been served with a copy of the lawsuit.

 Detzner's office has a voter outreach program called "Get Ready.
 Get Set.
 Vote!" that includes links to the state Division of Elections, which explains the "cure" provision for missing signatures.

 "If you forgot to sign your certificate with the returned vote-by-mail ballot, you may still have the opportunity to correct the omission by completing and returning an Omitted Signature Affidavit for Vote-by-Mail Ballot (DS–DE 139 - English PDF / Español PDF) with a copy of your identification," the site says.
 "The deadline to submit the affidavit, however, is no later than 5 p.m. on the day before the election.
 Failure to follow the instructions carefully may cause your ballot not to count."

-The state web site offers no explanation for those voters whose signatures do not match.
+The state website offers no explanation for those voters whose signatures do not match.
 However, many counties encourage voters to update their signatures before they vote by submitting a new voter registration application.

 Some voters' signatures change because of age or due to an injury.
-Some voters wrote a cursive signature on a voter registration form but sign a mail ballot envelope in block letters.
+Some voters write a cursive signature on a voter registration form but sign a mail ballot envelope in block letters.
 And in some cases, the signature on the ballot envelope simply is not legible.

-The Democrats' lawsuit, filed by Washington, D.C. attorney Marc Elias, comes as the party is urging as many voters as possible to cast their ballots by mail.
+The Democrats' lawsuit, filed by Washington, D.C., attorney Marc Elias, comes as the party is urging as many voters as possible to cast their ballots by mail.
 Many Florida Democrats have received letters signed by President Barack Obama, in which he writes: "In Florida, voting is easier than ever because now you can vote by mail.
 It's the fastest and most convenient way to make your voice heard."